Fees and Financial Support

 Charges for dropped courses apply to students whose fees are charged on a per-course basis.

-Students withdrawing from a program at Wilfrid Laurier University are required to obtain and complete the appropriate form, available from the Graduate and Postdoctoral Studies website.
+Students withdrawing from a program at Wilfrid Laurier University are required to obtain and complete the appropriate form, available from the Graduate Studies website.

-Credit balances in student accounts which result from adjustments and withdrawals will be held for application towards the next term's fees unless a refund cheque is requested by the student.
+Credit balances in student accounts which result from adjustments and withdrawals during fall term will be held for application towards the next term's fees unless a refund cheque is requested by the student.

 No refund cheques for adjustments and withdrawals will be issued until after the final day for adding of courses in a term.